opendatasoft/ods-documentation/source/publishing_data/05_processing_data/processors/set_timezone.rst

 Example: if a dataset contains a datetime field with an absent ("2016-12-08T08:51:53") or incorrect ("2016-12-08T08:51:53Z") timezone, the processor can force the timezone ("2016-12-08T08:51:53+00:00" if timezone set to UTC for example).

+.. admonition:: Important
+   :class: important

+   The Set timezone processor only allows to fix a wrong timezone or define one if it isn't by default.
+There is another way to manage the timezone in which the data will be displayed: the Timezone metadata (see :doc:`Standard metadata </publishing_data/06_configuring_metadata/standard_metadata>`).

 Setting the processor
 ---------------------